dotnet/csharpstandard/standard/lexical-structure.md

 ### 6.5.1 General

-Pre-processing directives provide the ability to skip conditional sections of compilation units, report error and warning conditions, and delineate distinct regions of source code.
+The pre-processing directives provide the ability to conditionally skip sections of compilation units, to report error and warning conditions, and to delineate distinct regions of source code.

 > *Note*: The term “pre-processing directives” is used only for consistency with the C and C++ programming languages.
 In C#, there is no separate pre-processing step; pre-processing directives are processed as part of the lexical analysis phase. *end note*